 A living systems bio-art painting.

-It was also meant to subvert the notion of the “precious” art object.
+It was also meant to subvert the notion of the “precious” art object and further introduce chance operations into the work in the spirit of John Cage.

 While it was an epiphany to create an interactive living-systems painting, critical reflection also suggested a form of interaction that was more rapid, evocative, and evolutive, and one that might involve the viewer much more.